Student User Guide

 To open one of the listed reports in the viewing screen, click on the hyperlinked program title in the Program field (first column).

-The report-viewing screen includes a header, and below it three tabs: Audit Results, Course History, and Exceptions.
+The report-viewing screen includes a header, and below it four tabs: Audit Results, Course History, Exceptions, and Markers.

 The header includes data about you, the audit’s program of study, and the audit itself, including a unique job ID.
 You should always provide the value in the Job ID field when reporting a problem/concern about a specific audit report.